 Can I bring in my own music?

-Yes, but we may not play it...
-Feel free to bring a device with headphones if you have a certain sound/video to get you in your tattoo time groove.
+We usually have a wide variety of music pumping through our speakers, but please feel free to bring a device with headphones if you have a certain sound/video to get you in your tattoo time groove.
 Each station has a Roku television with Netflix, Amazon, Hulu, Disney+, and more!
-Good time to catch up on your stories if you're not feeling too chatty, although we do try to engage and be entertaining, whatever helps you get in your groove!
+Good time to catch up on your shows if you're not feeling too chatty, although we do try to engage and be entertaining, whatever helps you get in your groove!

 Are you hiring? / Are you looking for an apprentice?